Byadiso/savingforfuture/README.md

 # LearnBywritingV3

 LearnBywritingV3 is a project made to improve the language learning process via writing and reading.
-With learnByWritingV3, you build easily your writing,journing easy.
-This time V3 is implemented using improved technologies like React, Firebase, Redux and more.
+With learnByWritingV3, you enjoy writing everyday.
+LearnByWritingV3 is implemented in order to improved UI and UX using React, Firebase, MAU and more...

 # TABLE OF CONTENTS